nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
 List is empty
-  2a1.
+  > 2a1.
 System shows a message that indicates the command has been executed 4a.
 Invalid format
-4a1.
+> 4a1.
 System shows an error message
-Use case resumes at step 3
+> Use case resumes at step 3
 4b.
 Task does not exist
-  4b1.
+  > 4b1.
 System shows an error message
+  > Use case resumes at step 3

 #### Use Case: Mark task as complete